Travel photographs give me fodder for future paintings, like my bike ride through villages in Holland.

-During our travels to Holland, I took lots of photographs while cycling along the pathways, There were the luscious green grasses, and intermittent sunlight spilling over the thick puffy clouds but when in Holland, one must take photographs of the traditional Dutch windmill landscape which I will paint once back home!
+During our travels to Holland, I took lots of photographs while cycling along the pathways.
+There were the luscious green grasses, and intermittent sunlight spilling over the thick puffy clouds.
+Still, when in Holland, one must take photographs of the traditional Dutch windmill landscape, which I will paint once back home!

 Holland Windmill Bike Ride (Pastel) by Minaz Jantz